 My first caloric increase was fairly big, since I was often hungry during those initial days.
 More normal caloric increments would be in steps of 100-200 kCal/day.

 Everyone seems to have a different opinion on computing the Protein target level, and I decided to follow the Ripped Body method for the initial calculation.
 As with all the other Macros we will cover here, it’s a matter of identifying an acceptable range of values rather than a single number, and when it comes to Protein, the range is identified starting from the Lean Body Mass:

 Protein min [g] = 1.6 x g/kg LBM (~0.8 g/lb LBM)

 Protein max [g] = 2.2 x g/kg LBM (~1.0 g/lb LBM)

-In order to have an idea of your body fat %, you can search for “body fat percentages of men” in your browser: you will find reference guides, usually showing a collage of nine images going from body builders at 3-4% body fat (pretty disgusting TBH) to obese levels, and like this you can have an idea of your own body fat %.
+In order to have an idea of your body fat %, you can search for “body fat percentages of men” in your browser: you will find reference guides, usually showing a collage of nine images going from body builders at 3-4% body fat (pretty disgusting tbh) to obese levels, and comparing you to those pictures you can have an idea of your own body fat %.

 Since the range I got using the Ripped Body method seemed a bit “low” to me, I went with a target Protein value of 180g/day.